 - Instagram: A visual social site that can be used to share pretty food photos.
 Many food bloggers claim that it’s the primary social media platform in which they get the most engagement—even though users only get one link back to their site in their profile.

 - Pinterest: A visual search engine; the largest source of traffic for bloggers.
 Use it to create pins that link back to your food blog.
+For more tips make sure you check out our Pinterest marketing guide.

 A Few Ways to get Traffic/Followers